CPS Diversity and Inclusion Statement for the Bar

 To demonstrate compliance, the CPS, and chambers undertaking work on our behalf are charged with taking reasonable and practicable steps to show due regard to the need to advance equality of opportunity.
 We are also required to publish relevant and proportionate information to demonstrate compliance.

 Accordingly, all members of the CPS Advocate Panel will be expected to make an annual online declaration in respect of their protected characteristics.
-Non-Panel advocates, such as Queen’s Counsel, may also be expected to make a declaration upon request.
+Non-Panel advocates, such as King’s Counsel, may also be expected to make a declaration upon request.

 Collecting and analysing data of relevant protected characteristics of our Panel enables us to identify whether specific protected characteristics are proportionately represented.
 In the event of underrepresentation, we will act to mitigate the imbalance.
 Collection of this data also allows us to monitor the distribution of CPS work, and payment data across different groups to ensure that case allocation accords with the CPS Briefing Principles.